imgaoyue/squealy/README.md

     {% if params.month %} and s.month = {{ params.month }} {% endif %}
     GROUP BY month
     ORDER BY month desc
 ```

-NOTE:
+Notice the following in the yaml file:

-1. The `params` object contains all the query parameters passed to the API at runtime.
+* The `params` object contains all the query parameters passed to the API at runtime.
-1. The `user` object represents the authenticated user calling the API.
+* The `user` object represents the authenticated user calling the API.
 Squealy supports JWT tokens for authentication.
 The user object is created from the JWT token, and hence attributes inside the user object cannot be manipulated.

-Based on the above YAML file, Squealy creates a GET API at the path `/reports/monthly-sales`.
+Based on this, Squealy creates an API at `/reports/monthly-sales`.
 This API:
 * Takes an optional paramter for `month`.
 * Expects either an `Authorization` HTTP header or an `accessToken` query parameter
 * JWT token is provided for authentication, and the JWT token has a `region` attribute.